 Class Attendance and Participation: This class is a seminar that meets only once a week so participation and discussion is a large part of the course.
 Every effort should be made to attend each session but should a situation develop that will impact your performance or attendance, please inform the instructor immediately.
 Participation includes reading and preparing for class and participating in discussions.
 You'll also post three discussion questions based on that week's materials in the Canvas discussion forum by Monday evening.
+This portion of the class will serve as an assessment of your Global Awareness, Perspective, and Engagement.

 The Tardis: This is a fun, credit/no-credit assignment that will help me get to know you.
 Write a two page (typed, double-spaced) essay.
 At the beginning, please introduce yourself to me in whatever way you would like to - let me know where you're from, what you're up to so far at FIU, and why you are taking this course.
 Then, help me get to know you even further by answering the following question: If Doctor Who showed up in the Tardis and offered you the opportunity to go anywhere in time or space for an extended journey.
 Where and when would you go and what three items would you take with you and why?
 Those three items should tell me more about you.
 Be creative, write clearly, and have fun!
-Due: Submitted to the instructor via Canvas by Monday, January 17th.